rtsaad/mercury/README.md

 Mercury delivers promising speedups.
 The results also show different behaviors according to the model.
 For instance, Mercury efficiency may vary between 90% (Hanoi model) and 51% (Kanban model), whereas the system occupancy  is consistently over 95%.
-Clearly, the algorithm depends on the ``degree of concurrency'' of the model -- it is not necessary to use lots of processors for a model with few concurrent actions -- but this is an inherent limitation with parallel state space construction [EL08](http://www.sciencedirect.com/science/article/pii/S1571066108000704), which is an irregular problem.
+Clearly, the algorithm depends on the *degree of concurrency* of the model -- it is not necessary to use lots of processors for a model with few concurrent actions -- but this is an inherent limitation with parallel state space construction [EL08](http://www.sciencedirect.com/science/article/pii/S1571066108000704), which is an irregular problem.